Mawla/Mozzy/docs/rails-migration/core-processing.md

 ## Overview

 This document outlines the migration of the core processing system from Mozzy's Next.js implementation to the Rails-based SocialScript application.
-The core processing system is the foundation for both podcast and social posts features.
+The core processing system is the foundation for both podcast and social posts features, as defined in [Project Requirements](../project_requirements_document.md#core-features).

 ## Source Structure

-Current location: `app/core/processing/`
+Current location: `app/core/processing/` (ref: [File Structure](../file_structure_document.md))

 ```typescript
 app/core/processing/